Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 RT Salary Calculator

-Select your state, clinical setting, certifications, and shift to estimate your earning potential.
+Select your state, clinical setting, credentials, and shift to estimate your earning potential based on BLS May 2024 state figures.

 Estimated Annual Salary